rjray/notebook/writing/clojure-tsp.md

 I thoroughly enjoy taking part in the yearly [Advent of Code](https://adventofcode.com/) programming challenge.
 My first year was 2018, and I've done it each year since (except for 2021, when I was steeped in exams for graduate classes in my MSCS program).
-I use AoC to practive my skills in the [Clojure](http://clojure.org/) programming language (a Lisp dialect written in Java and running on the JVM).
+I use AoC to practice my skills in the [Clojure](http://clojure.org/) programming language (a Lisp dialect written in Java and running on the JVM).